thomasjachmann/crony/Readme.md

 Within your `cron.d` files, you can do anything.
 Requiring other files/gems (remember to put them into your `Gemfile` first), defining classes/methods etc.

+You can have as many jobs as you wish within one file.
+Separating them in several files is just a way to organize and group your jobs for better overview.

 Helpers
 -------